 - Consistent bouts of cardio over 20 minutes make your body more effective at storing fat

-One of the ways it does this is because it stimulates more type 2 (fast twitch) muscle fibres, which results in the release of certain hormones, and stimulating muscle development and fat loss.
-This mode of exercise also jacks up your metabolism for a long time afterwards, which means you’re still burning fat after you have finished your HIE session.
+One of the ways it does this is because it stimulates more type 2 (fast twitch) muscle fibers, which results in the release of certain hormones and stimulates muscle development and fat loss.
+This mode of exercise also jacks up your metabolism for a long time afterward, which means you’re still burning fat after you have finished your HIE session.

 So is there any benefit to low-moderate intensity, extended duration cardio?
 A few.
 It still does burn fat when you do it, especially if you don’t exercise regularly.
 It is also less strenuous, so if you are sore from a hard session the previous day, it can be a good way to enhance recovery and burn some calories at the same time.
 It also just adds some variety to your workout plan, and many people simply enjoy going for a jog around the park.

-In summary, continuous cardio does burn fat, and has its place in a well-balanced exercise regime.
-However the more fit and experienced you become, the more you should consider opting for a HIE session instead of a 2 hour jog, as you will increase your fitness and lose fat much more effectively.
+In summary, continuous cardio does burn fat and has its place in a well-balanced exercise regime.
+However the more fit and experienced you become, the more you should consider opting for an HIE session instead of a 2-hour jog, as you will increase your fitness and lose fat much more effectively.

 About the Author:

 Phil Peters holds a degree in Exercise Physiology and Sports Science from the University of Queensland, Australia.
-He specialises in sports performance, fat loss and strategic lifestyle planning for incredible results.
+He specializes in sports performance, fat loss, and strategic lifestyle planning for incredible results.